-He has recorded as both soloist and as a conductor with such noted record companies as Decca, Deutsche Grammophon, Naïve and Harmonia Mundi, winning numerous international awards and receiving high critical acclaim.
+Maestro Dantone has recorded both as a soloist and as a director with Decca, Deutsche Grammophon, Naïve, and Harmonia Mundi, garnering awards and recognition from international critics.